lucasdiast/origin-tha/README.md

 Hi!

-Being honest, i don't use typescript daily, but i liked learning during the development process and would love a feedback.
+Being honest, i don't use typescript daily, but i really enjoyed learning during the development process and would love a feedback.

-# Things i consider during the development

-Why format only on blur?
-In my opinion, the use of placeholder + onBlur is more UX friendly then make the user click at the correct place on "0.0"

 # Usage